Aurignacian Night

 It had been circling the camp for three nights, drawn by warmth and the scent of marrow.
 Hunger brought it, at first.
 But hunger alone would not have kept it there.
 Wolves followed hunger down many paths, and most did not end at the edge of a fire.
 Still it stayed.

-The child felt eyes on him before he saw them.
+The boy felt eyes on him before he saw them.
 He lifted his head.
-Across the dark, two pale embers regarded him, steady as the moon.
-The not-quite-wolf's gaze rested on him- not the quick measure of prey, but something slower, weighing, choosing.
+Across the dark, two pale embers regarded him, steady as little moons.
+The not-quite-wolf's gaze rested on him- a calculation, a choosing, rather than the quick measure of prey.

-He had words for many things now- more than the elders did when they were small- but none for this.
+He had words for many things now, but none for this.
 He only felt his breath go still.

 He did not look away.